-\textbf{Mode 1}: We use an example shown in Fig.~\ref{FIG:MUD1} to describe this mode.
+\textbf{Mode 1}: We use an example in Fig.~\ref{FIG:MUD1} to describe this mode.
 Transmitting nodes in Cell A transmit packets simultaneously, where one of those can be either source $S_1$ or relay node $R_2$.
-A relay node that is two (Cell B) or three (Cell C) cells apart from the transmitter horizontally or vertically is chosen to transmit the packet in the next hop.
-When choosing the relay for the next hop, for example $R_1$ or $R_3$ in Fig.~\ref{FIG:MUD1}, one needs to consider nodes in Cell B or C that correctly decoded the packet.
-If there is none, then an outage occurs, i.e., we have no node satisfying $\text{SINR}\ge \eta$ in the cell.
-Even if an instantaneous retransmission can be applied until there is no outage for that hop, we do not assume any retransmission scheme in our case since we will make the outage probability negligibly small.
+A relay node that successfully decodes the packet and is two (Cell B) or three (Cell C) cells apart from the transmitter horizontally (or vertically), for example $R_1$ or $R_3$ in Fig.~\ref{FIG:MUD1}, is arbitrarily chosen for the next hop.
+If there is no such node, then an outage occurs, i.e., none of the nodes satisfy $\text{SINR}\ge \eta$ in the cells.
+We do not assume any retransmission scheme in our case since we will make the outage probability negligibly small.
 If there are more than one candidate relay, then we choose one among them arbitrarily.
-Note that the MUD gain will be roughly equal to the logarithm of the number of nodes in Cells B and C, which will be rigorously analyzed in the next section.
-We perform Mode 1 until the last two hops to the destination, and then we switch to Mode 2.
-The reason we hop two or three cells at a time is because 1) hopping to an immediate neighbor cell can create huge interference to a receiver node near the boundary of the two adjacent cells\footnote{By hopping by one cell, the distance between a receiving node and an interfering node can be extremely small.} and 2) always hopping by two cells is not good since it partitions the cells into two groups, even and odd, and a packet can never be exchanged between the two groups.
+Note that the MUD gain is roughly equal to the logarithm of the number of nodes in Cells B and C, which will be rigorously analyzed in the next section.
+We perform Mode 1 until the last two hops to the destination, and then switch to Mode 2.
+The reason we hop either two or three cells at a time is because 1) hopping to an immediate neighbor cell can create huge interference to a receiver node near the boundary of the two adjacent cells\footnote{By hopping by one cell, the distance between a receiving node and an interfering node can be arbitrarily small.} and 2) always hopping by two cells is not good since it partitions the cells into two groups, even and odd, and a packet can never be exchanged between the two groups.